grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 This means a sample with the same timestamp as the latest one was received with a different value.
 The number of occurrences is recorded in the `cortex_discarded_samples_total` metric with the label `reason="new-value-for-timestamp"`.

 Possible reasons for this are:
-- Multiple Prometheus servers / Grafana agents are scraping the same target without deduplication in place.
-Check the IP addresses mentioned in the log line for the agent that returned the duplicate sample.
-Change the labels of each sample generated per agent so they are unique.
 - Incorrect relabelling rules can cause a label to be dropped from a series so that multiple series have the same labels.
 If these series were collected from the same target they will have the same timestamp.
 - The exporter being scraped sets the same timestamp on every scrape.
 Note that exporters should generally not set timestamps.